tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-10-quotebacks.md

 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 This is our first public release so I'm sure there will be bugs.
 Hopefully we'll squash them together.

-I hope you'll have fun and break some boxes too.

 *Thank you to early beta testers.
 In particular [Sonya Mann](https://www.sonyasupposedly.com/) & [CJ Eller](https://blog.cjeller.site/).*